 - All premises, which the fire department may be called upon to protect in case of fire, and which are not readily accessible from public roads, shall be provided with suitable gates and access roads, and fire lanes so that all buildings on the premises are accessible to fire apparatus.
-Additionally, where trees are to be situated adjacent to travel roads in the subdivision, some forethought should be exercised regarding how future growth of the trees may affect fire department travel throughout the subdivision. - Fire department access shall be provided in such a manner so that fire apparatus will be able to locate within 100 ft. of the front door. - The use of speed bumps or other methods of traffic speed reduction must be in accordance with Department of Transportation requirements. - The local Fire Chief, prior to any submission to our Agency, shall approve in writing the use of gates that limit fire department access into and out of the development or property.
+Additionally, where trees are to be situated adjacent to travel roads in the subdivision, some forethought should be exercised regarding how future growth of the trees may affect fire department travel throughout the subdivision. - Fire department access shall be provided in such a manner so that fire apparatus will be able to locate within 100 ft. of the front door. - Any dead-end road more than 300 feet in length shall be provided with a turn-around or cul-de-sac arranged such that fire apparatus will be able to turn around by making not more than one backing maneuver.
+The minimum paved radius of the cul-de-sac shall be 38 feet.
+The dimensions of the cul-de-sac or turn-around shall be shown on the final plans.
+Also, please be advised that parking is prohibited in the cul-de-sac or turn around. - The use of speed bumps or other methods of traffic speed reduction must be in accordance with Department of Transportation requirements. - The local Fire Chief, prior to any submission to our Agency, shall approve in writing the use of gates that limit fire department access into and out of the development or property.